Skip to content

 Explicit Mapping

-An explicit mapping only bypasses the type inference that elasticsearch does for the fields we provide in the explicit mapping.
-If we index a document with a field not described in the explicit mapping, elasticsearch will still add that new field to the mapping and infer data type to use.
+An explicit mapping only bypasses the type inference that OpenSearch does for the fields we provide in the explicit mapping.
+If we index a document with a field not described in the explicit mapping, OpenSearch will still add that new field to the mapping and infer data type to use.

 Let's index a new document containing a new field producer: